Skip to main content

 Step 9 - Image 2

-The midframe screws are ordered from 2–17 (number 1 is the press connector).
+The Mid Plate screws are ordered from 2–17 (number 1 is the press connector).
 You don't have to follow the order, but you can use it to help keep track of the screws you've loosened.

-Use a T5 Torx screwdriver to loosen the 16 captive screws securing the midframe.
+Use your Framework Screwdriver to loosen the 16 captive T5 Torx screws securing the Mid Plate.

 Step 10 - Image 1